Did you know button batteries can kill

 Button batteries and children

-The majority of our everyday electronic gadgets have screw-down battery compartments or they are hidden behind a slide-out panel so where is the problem you are probably thinking?
+Since most of our daily electronic devices have either screw-down battery compartments or are hidden behind slide-out panels, you may be wondering, “Where is the problem?”

-Apparently, from various sources that trading standards departments are in a constant battle to get these toys removed from sale and destroyed, recently as a test I bought a calculator from the internet and the battery was easily accessible.
+Trading standards departments reportedly struggle hard to get these toys removed from market stalls and internet shops and destroyed.
+I recently bought a calculator from an online retailer, and the battery was easily accessible.

 What happens if they are swallowed?

-Button batteries very rarely leak but when a battery comes into contact with human saliva or mucus a chemical reaction starts to occur and a substance very similar to ‘caustic soda’ builds up which is a very strong alkaline and this can burn through body tissues very quickly.
+Button batteries rarely leak, but when they come into contact with human saliva or mucus, a chemical reaction begins, and a substance resembles “caustic soda”—a powerful alkaline that can burn through soft tissues within the body.

 Have they or haven’t they?

-Initially, the child may show no symptoms of swallowing a battery but later start having breathing difficulties or they start to feel unwell, if the child has swallowed a battery then they may start to cough up or vomit blood and they need to get to A&E very quickly.
+If the child has swallowed a battery, they may start to cough up blood and need to go to A&E quickly.

 What happens at A&E